TOKYO to PST Time Converter

 Working hours: 09:00–17:00 local.
 Green = both working.
 Purple = one side only.

 Tokyo is 16 hours ahead of PST (Los Angeles).
-A 12:00 PM Tokyo time equals 20:00 in PST (Los Angeles).
+When it's noon in Tokyo, it's 20:00 in PST (Los Angeles).

 ⚠️ 1h before working hours in Tokyo